sinch/ios-proximity-tutorial/readme.md

                     }
     }];
 ```
-Within this method we're querying parse and searching for a user object that has a matching username to the user that's calling us.
-As you can see we're sourcing the username from the remoteUserId property on the call object.
-Then we run a block and if there isn't an error we get the screen name of the user and store it in a NSString object.
-In the next line we're calling a method that we send the name of the caller to.
-Although you may think this is a strange place to call a method which presents the incomingCall screen it's the most logical, we don't want to present the incomingCall screen unless we know what the users name is so we wait until after we've got that from parse to present the next screen.
-Although there will be a small lag whilst the query is taking place it's nothing major and adds to the user experience.
+Within this method, we're querying Parse and searching for a user object that has a matching username to the user that's calling us.
+As you can see, we're sourcing the username from the remoteUserId property on the call object.
+Then we run a block, and if there isn't an error, we get the screen name of the user and store it in a NSString object.
+In the next line, we're calling a method that we send the name of the caller to.
+Although you may think this is a strange place to call a method that presents the incomingCall screen, it's the most logical.
+We don't want to present the incomingCall screen unless we know what the user’s name is, so we wait until after we've received that from Parse to present the next screen.
+Although there will be a small lag whie the query is taking place, it's nothing major and adds to the user experience.

 Go ahead and declare the presentIncomingCallScreen method below the didReceiveIncomingCall method in the newFriends.m file.
 Remember it's going to need to take one variable, a NSString and it won't need to return anything so make it void.
-The method should look something like this.
+The method should look something like this:

 ```objective-c

 	- (void)presentIncomingCallScreen:(NSString *)username {
 	}
 ```
 Now we're going to add in the logic.
-The functionality required will be to present the IncomingCall screen, set the view controllers delegate, present the view controller itself and then set the nameOfFriendLabel.
-Go ahead and try this yourself, the storyboard name is Main and the view controller we want to present's identifier is incomingCall.
-If you had some trouble here's the code we came up with!
+The functionality required will be to present the IncomingCall screen, set the view controllers delegate, present the view controller itself, and then set the nameOfFriendLabel.
+Go ahead and try this yourself.
+The storyboard name is Main and the view controller we want to present identifier is incomingCall.
+If you had some trouble, here's the code we came up with:

 ```objective-c